leftbyte/blog/_posts/2023-07-13-savory-or-sweet.md

 picture.
 I then published that model to a hugging face space:
 [sweetOrSavory](https://huggingface.co/spaces/leftbyte/sweetOrSavory)

-I trained this with about ~500 examples of sweet and savory foods I collected from Google image search.
-I got the images using these search terms
+I trained this with about ~500 images of sweet and savory foods I collected from a web search using these search terms:

 ```
 sweet_foods = ['cakes', 'cookies', 'ice cream', 'pies', 'puddings', 'candy', 'soda', 'dessert', 'fruit']
 savory_foods = ['dinner food', 'lunch food', 'sandwiches', 'pizza', 'casseroles', 'chips', 'crisps', 'fast food', 'pasta meals']
 ```

-I was able to get over 95% accuracy with the training data using a 20:80 validation/training split, which I thought was surprising.
+I started with the resnet18 model with a 20:80 validation/training split.
+The fine tuning took about 5 minutes and resulted in ~95% accuracy.
 It was also very simple to export and load up the model into an app on HuggingFace.
+Overall, this first dip into fast.ai's way of doing machine learning was very fun and rewarding.